larsrh/katsconf2017/README.md

 SBT is the "Scala Build Tool".
 We will use it to compile & run our code.

-You need a working installation of Java 8.
+:exclamation: You need a working installation of Java 8 (OpenJDK or Oracle JDK).

+:exclamation: If you're a Ubuntu user, you need to upgrade to at least Xenial (16.04 LTS).

 ### Windows